 Lori holds a Master of Music Performance from Boston University.
 When she turned her attention to voice rehabilitation, Lori gained her MSc in Voice Pathology from UCL and her PGDip in Speech and Language Therapy at City University.
 Since graduating, she has worked as Head of Therapy at Epilepsy Society and has continued to provide private singing instruction, coaching and voice rehabilitation.

-Lori is available every Thursday at London Transgender Clinic.
-Contact us today to schedule your appointment!
+Lori is available every first Thursday of the month at London Transgender Clinic so call us on 0207 487 0910 to book your appointment today!